Haseeb-Arshad/codingcam-backend/README.md

     yarn dev
     ```

-    This will start the backend server, typically on port 5000 (or the port you specified in your `.env` file).
+    This will start the backend server, typically on port 5000 (or the port you specified in your `.env` file)..

 ## Contributing